cloud-whisperer/mini-projects/nlb-ec2s/README.md

 -  🗺️   &nbsp;&nbsp;Learned how to design and test high availability by spanning multiple AZs
 -  📈   &nbsp;&nbsp;Increased confidence in troubleshooting load balancing behavior using EC2 instance logs and connectivity tests

----

-Let me know if you'd like it translated to German, adjusted for different AWS services, or exported in a specific format!